 Polycystic Ovarian Syndrome (PCOS)

-I only have a 50% success rate with polycystic ovarian syndrome.
+I very good luck with polycystic ovarian syndrome, if the patient ruthlessly removes all xenoestrogens from her environment.
 Usually, I have better success with the women who are not heavyset and are thinner.
 Polycystic ovarian syndrome is characterized by many cysts on the ovary.
 Women usually have hair that grows on the face.
 Women also usually have insulin resistance.
 Mainstream medicine doctors usually give polycystic ovarian syndrome patients metaformin.
 The women also usually laser the hair off of their face.